cockroachdb/pebble/docs/rfcs/20211018_range_keys.md

 When the compaction code decides to defer `b@30` to the next sstable and finish the first sstable, the range key `[a,c)@50` is sitting in the fragmenter.
 The compaction must split the range key at the bounds determined by the user key.
-Since the first point key of the next sstable is `b@30`, the compaction flushes the fragment `[a,e)@50` to the first sstable and updates the existing fragment to begin at `b@30`.
+The compaction uses the first point key of the next sstable, in this case `b@30`, to truncate the range key.
+The compaction flushes the fragment `[a,b@30)@50` to the first sstable and updates the existing fragment to begin at `b@30`.

+Note that the above truncate-and-flush behavior is the same as Pebble's current treatment of Pebble range tombstones during flushes to L0.
+It is a divergence from Pebble's existing _compaction_ range tombstone behavior that flushes without truncation and allows a Pebble user key to span multiple sstables.
+We choose to flush-and-truncate both range keys and range tombstones from now on and prohibit user keys spanning mulitple sstables.
+CockroachDB rarely uses snapshots and rarely writes the same user key multiple times, so the requirement that the same user key be output to the same sstable should not pose a problem for CockroachDB.
+The flush-and-truncation behavior is conceptually simpler and allows us to simplify compaction and eventually compaction-picking logic.

-If a range key extends into the next file, the range key's end is truncated for the purposes of determining the sstable end boundary.
+If a range key extends into the next file, the range key's truncated end is is used for the purposes of determining the sstable end boundary.
 The first sstable's end boundary becomes `b@30#inf`, signifying the range key does not cover `b@30`.
 The second sstable's start boundary is `b@30`.